Skip to content

 A good credit policy should do the following:

-• Define customer’s credit limits (this is maximum amount they can borrow)
+• Define customers’ credit limits (the maximum amount they can borrow)

 • Define credit terms (when payments, discounts, and late fees are due)

-• What actions to take collections and for non-payment
+• List actions to take for collections and non-payment

 3. Extending credit to existing customers

-Extending credit covers multiple scenarios, including issuing credit notes and offering financing options to your customers.
+Extending trade credit lines has long been a popular business tool.
+It can be done in several ways, including issuing credit notes and offering other financing options to your customers.

 It is often necessary if you want to retain business.
-And financing can bring extra benefits such as higher sales volumes and customer loyalty.
+And financing can bring extra benefits such as increasing sales conversions, average order volumes (AOV), and customer loyalty

 Credit terms can vary according to the credit or payment history of specific customers.
-Credit management decisions are critical when considering offering these financial services.
+So, credit management decisions are critical when considering offering these financial services.

 4. Tracking customer credit